ukhsa-collaboration/devops-terraform-modules/terraform-modules/cognito/README.md

 ## Prerequisites

-- **Resource Naming Prefix Module:** Before using the `aws_cognito` module, you must integrate the [Resource Naming Prefix Module](../resource-name-prefix) to ensure consistent naming across AWS resources.
+- **Terraform Tags Module:** Before using the `ec2-autoscale` module, you must integrate the [Terraform Tags Module](../tags) to ensure consistent tagging across AWS resources.
 Refer to its documentation to understand its setup and usage.

 ## Features